Jobhdez/cmath/README.md

 Learning about pointers and memory allocation was fun.
 I had been working on this program in my repo `the-little-schemer` but for this project I wanted to "formalize" the program a little bit -- i.e., organizing the code in multiple `c` and `h` files and writing a `Makefile`.
 This was actually tremendously fun.
-I got very excitied when I got it working.
+I got very excited when I got it working.